 Product details cosmetic teams should evaluate first

 A workable clear garment bag needs a transparent body, a hanger-friendly top, and a closure that keeps dust out while allowing fast access.
 Zippers are common because they secure contents better.
 Flap closures can work on lighter builds where the bag is opened less often.
-For cosmetics brands, that structure matters because wardrobe pieces often move between stockrooms, fitting rooms, and shipping cartons in one day.
+For cosmetics brands, that structure matters because wardrobe pieces often move between stockrooms, fitting rooms, showrooms, and shipping cartons in one day.

-Custom clear garment bag wholesale pricing for cosmetics brands also depends on intended use.
+Custom clear garment bag wholesale pricing for cosmetics buyers also depends on intended use.
 A bag for one event shipment can be lighter.
 A bag for repeated storage or showroom display needs a stronger film, cleaner seams, and a zipper that keeps working after multiple uses.
 Those details look minor on a spec sheet, but they decide whether the bag feels disposable or intentional.

 Teams usually evaluate these use cases first: